gofynd/fdk-client-swift/documentation/application/COMMUNICATION.md

 ---

 #### upsertAppPushtoken
-Updates or adds app push token.
+Upsert push token of a user